SepehrImanian/sepi/README.md

 # Sepi
-## installation nodejs stuff and manage your firewall
+## prepare nodejs server for production and manage your firewall

 This script for install mongodb and nodejs and nodemon in centos/ubuntu machines